Andrea Carlson: Art career

 Carlson draws from her Anishinaabe, French, and Scandinavian heritages as a basis for her highly stylized work.
 She utilizes her background to investigate themes like cultural use, culture and personality, and the inherent influence of storytelling.
 She was influenced by the Grand Portage Ojibwe artist George Morrison.
 Growing up, Carlson's father, a hyperrealist painter, taught her the "foundations of drawing and painting" before she could read.
 Her father's support of her early artistic endeavors gave her the confidence that "she would be understood, and her efforts would be taken seriously."

 Carlson creates much of her art on paper, using acrylic and oil paint, watercolor, gouache, pen and ink, graphite, and colored pencil to create her evocative and enigmatic tales.
 She frequently works on a wide scale, combining hyper-realistic photographs with indeterminate space or graphic patterning to produce a world that is both familiar and foreign.

 Carlson also explores the role of the museum in the representation and interpretation of cultural objects.
 She has said that "By citing pieces from the museum's collection in my artwork, I appropriate those objects by drawing them into imagined landscapes.
 The museum is a landscape in its own right, fostering and assimilating objects foreign to itself."
 Carlson's work and writing challenges museums to evolve beyond long-standing Western institutional paradigms, and to grapple with their colonial past.
 She brings to light the tradition of museums acquiring objects and collections through invasion, conquest, and colonization.
 The holder will then explain the object's origins and cultural importance after it has been shown.
 "If you have everyone's objects, you have to tell the story for the objects, that's part of domination.
 We take museums as authority when often times they are relying on pretty fictitious information."

+Carlson has employed cannibalism as a metaphor for cultural consumption in her paintings' titles and imagery, naming her "Windigo Series" for an Anishinaabe winter cannibal that often misidentifies those it consumes.
+The cannibal creature made of ice known as Windigo (also rendered Wendigo, or Wiindigoo) is known for eating everything and everyone in sight.
+The only way the creature could be slain was by a "trickster, a young gambler, or a little girl".
+Heid E. Erdrich identifies with Carlson's work in these ways saying that she likes "to see similar gambles and tricks at work in Andrea Carlson's paintings and films".
+In reference to Carlson's critiques on colonization, dominance, and possession that overlays our countries history, Carlson references Windigo in a means to say, "no matter how hungry you are, you will not eat us.
+We will eat everything we see and offer it back to you, in exquisitely rendered detail, but you will not eat us in the end.
+We will trick you if we have to, Andrea Carlson says, but we will survive."